Paolo Gamba / flickr

 Most Los Angeles events center on one of three themes: sports, ethnic traditions or the arts.

-Racing fans fill the stands for several big races: the NHRA Winternationals in February, the NXS 300 and the Auto Club 400 NASCAR race in March and the Automobile Club of Southern California NHRA Finals in November.
+Racing fans fill the stands for several big races: the NHRA Winternationals in February, the Service King 300 and the Auto Club 400 NASCAR race in March and the Auto Club NHRA Finals in November.

 The city's ethnic diversity breeds scores of celebrations and festivals.
 In late January and extending through February, the Chinese New Year Festival and Parade greets the arrival of spring with The Golden Dragon Parade, Miss L.A.
 Chinatown Pageant, the Firecracker 5/10K Run/Walk and a carnival.
-L.A.'s Thai Buddhist community rings in the new year during the Thai New Year Songkran Festival in April.
+L.A.'s Thai Buddhist community rings in the new year during the Songkran (Thai New Year) Festival in April.

 Old-movie buffs flock to Hollywood in late March or early April for the TCM Classic Film Festival , held over four days at theaters throughout Tinseltown.